Payments

 Any payment method you set up in ChargeOver is immediately available to you and your admin users.

-My customer paid outside of ChargeOver
+A customer paid an invoice outside of ChargeOver

 We don't recommend customers pay you outside of ChargeOver, but if the situation arises, you have a two different options to mark an invioce as paid in ChargeOver.
 You can create a credit, or enter in a payment manually.